-While incomes in Switzerland are high so is the cost of living.
-To avoid unpleasant surprises, as an expat it is vital to decide and plan accurately what your monthly budget will be spent on before you arrive in Switzerland.
+Incomes are high in Switzerland, but so is the cost of living.
+To avoid unpleasant surprises, as an expat it is vital to decide and accurately plan what your monthly budget will be spent on before you arrive in Switzerland.

-In 2015, the average Swiss household made up of 2.17 people had a total disposable income of CHF 6,957, allocated in order of priority on the following consumption items:
+In 2015, the average Swiss household made up of 2.17 people had a total disposable income of CHF 6,957, allocated on the following consumption items in order of priority:

 An average Swiss household is left with 14% of its gross income at the end of the month which can then be converted into savings.

 See below for an example of a budget1 taking into account the average salary of a single person:

 |Occupational pension plan||CHF 550|

 |Food and beverages||CHF 450|

 |Furniture, household items and personal hygiene||CHF 300|

 Using different websites you can calculate your budget taking into account your income bracket, your place of residence as well as your family situation (married, single, with children, etc.).